lueenavarro/attendance-tracker/README.md

 - Upload the code from'RFIDTracker/rfidTracker.ino' to the Arduino.

 ## Running the project
-- Run the project. type `node driver.js`
+- Run the project. type `node driver.js`.
+If everything goes smoothly, each RFID UID tapped to the device is automatically uploaded to the database with corresponding timestamp.